miquels/notflix-ui/BUGS.md

 -  connected chromecast has wrong time when connected and playing a new video
 - fullscreen exit with ESC after native fullscreen (intended?)
 - in TvShow.vue (and movie) the background image doesn't cover but stretches
+- chromecast subtitles have no name / label
+- subtitles need outline
+- drawing thumbwall is way too CPU intensive - why
+- TvShow: episode image: sizes should be the same (snow is'nt)